edwardlavender/flapper/README.md

     buffers a spatial object (e.g., receiver locations) and uses this buffered object to crop another (e.g., the local bathymetry).
     `update_extent()` shrinks or inflates an extent object.
+    `cells_from_val()` returns the cells or a raster of the cells of a raster that are equal to a specified value or lie within a specified range of values.
   - **Euclidean distances.** Some functions facilitate distance calculations.
 For instance, `dist_btw_receivers()` calculates Euclidean distances between all receiver combinations and